14 Stores with the Absolute Best Return Policies

 If those shoes you tried on with those thin liner socks are too snug when you try them again at home, you have a full 365 days to return Journey’s merchandise, including items from its Kidz and Shi branches.
 You can even send in-store purchases back through the mail.
 Mail-in exchanges are free, but the company will take $7.95 from your refund to cover shipping for returns.

 While the 60-day return policy doesn’t sound too exciting at first glance, its generosity in what it takes back makes the CVS return policy a standout.
 Even if a beauty product or CVS/pharmacy Brand item is opened, you can still bring it back for a full refund.
 So if that bold lipstick just isn’t as flattering as you’d hoped, you can feel confident trying out a drugstore brand beauty product risk-free.
-(Not that you’ll want to return these 20 drugstore beauty products dermatologists swear by.)

 The 100 percent satisfaction guarantee at REI means you can return any item within a year of purchase (or 90 days for outdoor electronics).
 That generous return policy extends even further if the product has a manufacturing defect—if that’s the case, you can return it at any time, though the policy doesn’t cover normal wear and tear or damage that was the fault of the user.
 REI also has a 14-day price-match guarantee, so stay on the lookout for sales even after you buy.